Surihix/WoFFCshTool/README.md

 # WoFFCshTool
-This program allows you to convert the csh database files from World of Final Fantasy, to csv file as well as allows you to convert the csv file, back to csh file. the program should be launched from a command prompt terminal with a few argument switches to perform the conversion functions. a list of valid argument switches are given below:
+This program allows you to convert the csh database files from World of Final Fantasy, to csv file as well as allows you to convert the csv file, back to csh file.
+<br>The program can be launched from a command prompt terminal with a few argument switches to perform the conversion functions or you can also simply drag n drop a file on the tool which will do the appropriate conversion function depending to the file extension. a list of valid argument switches are given below:

 <br>**Tool actions:**
 <br>``-csv`` Converts the csh file's data into a new csv file